 The equity risk is managed through limits on aggregate market value and maximum exposure or market share in single securities.
-Equity risk includes bonds with equitylike features but excludes hedges against customers' equity forward positions.
-The guarter-end figures for the Group's equity risk in 2020 are presented in Exhibit 5.3.
-Equity exposure in the trading book decreased in 2020 with an average position of ISK 1.3bn compared to ISK 1.7bn in 2019.
-The maximum equity exposure in the trading book was ISK 2.3bn in 2020 compared to ISK 3.0bn in 2019.
-Equity exposure in the banking book, including fair value shares and shares held for sale, also declined from ISK 87bn at the end of 2019 to ISK 5.8bn at the end of 2020.
-The Group had no equity underwriting positions at the end of the year but had a ISK 3.0bn underwriting position in September.
+Equity risk includes bonds with equity-like features but excludes hedges against customers' equity forward positions.
+The quarter-end figures for the Group's equity risk in 2021 are presented in Exhibit 5.3.
+Equity exposure in the trading book increased in 2021 with an average position of ISK 1.9bn compared to ISK 1.3bn in 2020.
+The maximum equity exposure in the trading book was ISK 2.9bn in 2021 compared to ISK 2.3bn in 2020.
+Equity exposure in the banking book, including fair value shares and shares held for sale, was relatively stable during the 2021 and finished the year at ISK 5.8bn, unchanged from the end of 2020.
+The Group has no equity underwriting positions.